soniamathew/EmployeeManagement-using-SpringBoot-and-Hibernate/README.md

 In MySQL.prefpane :

-     Start the mysql server in MySQL server
+     Start the mysql server in MySQL MYSQL.prefpane .